 I had to do this twice for both sides of the vanity that meet the wall molding.

-Then I moved on to cutting the two 45 degree angles that you can see in the below photo that meet on the corner of the cabinet.
-I used my power miter saw but you can use a hand saw too which works pretty easy.
+Then I moved on to cutting the two 45-degree angles that you can see in the below photo that meet on the corner of the cabinet.
+I used my power miter saw but you can use a hand saw too which works pretty easily.

 To attach the toe kick molding to the vanity, I had to pre-drill holes on the molding for the finishing nails, then hammered the nails in and caulked all the small gaps.

-After that I primed the molding one more time, even tough I bought primed base molding.
+After that I primed the molding one more time, even though I bought primed base molding.